SquareBracketAssociates/EnterprisePharo/README.md

 First of all you have to run `./download.sh` to obtain the Pillar executable that does all the job.

 To generate your book execute `./pillar export` then `bash pillarPostExport.sh` or simply `./compile.sh`.
-If you want to generate only one chapter run `./pillar export Example/Example.pillar` then `bash pillarPostExport`.
+If you want to generate only one chapter run `./pillar export Example/Example.pillar` then `bash pillarPostExport.sh`.
 If you have `lualatex` installed and available in your system's `PATH`, the script will also generate pdf files.

 ###Adding a chapter